StevenTammen/bibledocs.org/content/verse-by-verse-studies/romans/romans-1/romans-1-29-31-what-is-not-proper-in-gods-eyes/_index.md

 ---
-title: "Romans 1:29-31 - What is not proper in God's eyes?"
+title: Romans 1:29-31 - What is not proper in God's eyes?
 weight: 170
 layout: content-page
 ---